-Given the ageing population in the Parish, there is a need for smaller properties and sheltered accommodation for older people wishing to downsize, while maintaining safe, independent living in Maids Moreton.
-Due to currently high house prices, there is a need to ensure that new development includes smaller and less expensive housing for young families and first-time buyers, in particular two/three-bedroom accommodation and social as well as open market housing.
+Given the ageing population in the parish, there is a need for smaller properties and sheltered accommodation for older people wishing to downsize, while maintaining safe, independent living in Maids Moreton.
+Due to currently high house prices, there is a need to ensure that new in particula ent includes sr or two/three-b pedroom acc ommodatio on and socia il as well as open marke et housing.